kozodoi/website/_pages/z1_portfolio.md

   <li> &#128080; <a href="#PROJECT_3">Fairness: package for computing fair machine learning metrics </a></li>
   </ul>

-  <p>Click "read more" to see project summaries and follow GitHub links for the code and documentation.
-Scroll down to see other ML and DL projects.</p>
+  <p>Click "read more" to see the project summaries.
+Follow the GitHub links for the code and documentation.
+Scroll down to see more ML and DL projects in different application areas.</p>

 </div>